k8sautom8/CIS_Kubernetes_Benchmark/README.md

-# Kubernetes1.24-CIS
+# CIS_Kubernetes_Benchmark

-CIS Baseline Ansible Role for Kubernetes CIS Benchmark v1.24.
+Baseline Ansible Role for Kubernetes CIS Benchmark v{release_version}
+{ release_version } : Corresopnds to the CIS policy document version
+Example,
+  Code Release: v1.0.0, Corresponds to CIS Kubernetes V1.24 Benchmark, v1.0.0 - 09-21-2022

-This role is designed according to the CIS Kubernetes Benchmark v1.24 policies, available at: CIS Security - Kubernetes Benchmark.
+This role is designed according to the CIS Kubernetes Benchmark v{release_version} policies, available at: CIS Security - Kubernetes Benchmark.
-It includes an Ansible playbook with a role to remediate a Kubernetes cluster based on the CIS_Kubernetes_Benchmark_v1.24 defined on https://www.cisecurity.org/benchmark/kubernetes
+It includes an Ansible playbook with a role to remediate a Kubernetes cluster based on the CIS_Kubernetes_Benchmark_v{release_version} defined on https://www.cisecurity.org/benchmark/kubernetes

 For reference, this is an updated version of the previous project: Kubernetes1.6.1-CIS. https://github.com/ansible-lockdown/Kubernetes1.6.1-CIS

 In the new version, I've attempted to automate all advanced CIS policies, which were not included in the previous version.

-Update: 13 Aug 2024
-Release note: Policy remediation in Section 5 is now available for (K8S V1.30.0 and above) using ValidatingAdmissionPolicy.
-There is no point in using deprecated feature PSP

 Requirements
 ------------